ashishj12/JavaScript/Async-JavaScript/async.md

 },2000)

 ***In some cases user want to stop settimeout method in an event listner to do that we call a function clearInterval and pass the event***

+**Callback Function**

+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.